 Thus, salary expenses for named scientific participants can be calculated on the basis of the actual salary level the employee currently has or will be entitled to at his/her place of employment, including any anticipated increments during the project period.
-The calculation of salaries, which can be attached if relevant, should be documented as precisely as possible, with reference to current salary levels for researchers in employment at the time of application, or a salary calculation for researchers who are going to be appointed on the basis of funding from DFF.
+If the salary level is different from the collective agreement, the calculation can be attached, and should be documented as precisely as possible, with reference to current salary levels for researchers in employment at the time of application, or a salary calculation for researchers who are going to be appointed on the basis of funding from DFF.
 DFF therefore recommends that you contact the administrating institution in order to get a salary calculation, or if you are already employed, to enclose a copy of your most recent salary statement.
 You must use salary expenses (salary, pension, ATP, holiday pay) for participants with permanent positions in the budget.
 Please note that you should not apply separately for vacation allowances for permanently employed scientific/academic participants.
 For employees on fixed-term employment contracts, DFF requires holiday pay from previous employments to be deducted from the salary budget for the scientific/academic participants.

-Salary expenses for unnamed scientific/academic employees participating at postdoctoral level should normally be calculated based on the salary level for postdocstoral candidates/assistant professors, cf. the collective agreement between the Danish Confederation of Professional Associations (AC) and the Danish Ministry of Finance.
+Salary expenses for unnamed scientific/academic employees participating at postdoctoral level should normally be calculated based on the salary level for postdoctoral candidates/assistant professors, cf. the collective agreement between the Danish Confederation of Professional Associations (AC) and the Danish Ministry of Finance.

-Salary overhead, see Section 5.3.5.10 must be calculated on the basis of the type of institution, which defrays and registers/pays the salary to a project participant.
+Salary overhead, see section 5.3.5.10 must be calculated on the basis of the type of institution, which defrays and registers/pays the salary to a project participant.